tt0006/WetWeather/README.md

 ### Installation

 The app is not available in Play Store at the moment.
-Tor run it you will need api key for DarkSky, OpenWeather or/and Tomorrow.io v4.
+To run it you will need api key for DarkSky, OpenWeather or/and Tomorrow.io v4.
 Download source code and open it in Android Studio, replace 'Demo' with your api key and run the app.